 June is

-The Gay Rights Movement in the United States began 100 years ago in 1924, with the founding of the Society for Human Rights in Chicago.
-It’s the first documented gay rights group in US history.
+The LGBTQ+ Rights Movement in the United States began 100 years ago in 1924 with the founding of the Society for Human Rights in Chicago.
+This was the first recognized gay rights group in US history.

-In 1952, the American Psychiatric Association listed homosexuality as a form of mental disorder and in 1953, President Dwight D. Eisenhower signed an executive order banning gay people from federal jobs.
+In 1952, the American Psychiatric Association listed homosexuality as a form of mental disorder, and in 1953, President Dwight D. Eisenhower signed an executive order banning gay people from federal jobs.
+Queer people were denied employment, housing, loans, healthcare, and other basic rights.

-Through the 1960s (and in decades prior), homosexuality was criminalized through laws and statutes.
-Even engaging in affectionate behavior in public (holding hands, kissing, or dancing) with someone of the same sex was illegal in most of the United States, leading to continued harassment and arrest of LGBTQ+ individuals.
+Homosexuality and queerness were criminalized throughout history via harsh laws and statutes.
+Engaging in even mildly affectionate behavior in public with someone of the same sex was illegal in most of the United States, leading to continued harassment, arrests, and murders of LGBTQ+ individuals.

 The Stonewall Riots